MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnectionInstance.md

 ### -ConnectorId

-The ID of the shifts connector.
+The ID of the Shifts Connector.

 ```yaml
 Type: String